3-ply and Caitlin Patane

 Based in Dunedin, Matthew Galloway holds an MFA in Graphic Design (University of Canterbury, 2012) and is currently a Senior Lecturer in Design at otago Polytechnic.
 He is currently undertaking a residency in Western Sahara as a part of ARTifariti 2016: After the Future, International Art and Human Rights Meeting.
 Recent exhibitions include: The Ground Swallows You, Blue Oyster Art Project Space, Dunedin and ARTSPACE, Auckland; Speaking Places: How to work at RAMP, Hamilton (2015), Seeing which the Wind Blows at Split/Fountain, Auckland (2013) both with Ella Sutherland, and This is an Invitation at Dog Park, Christchurch (2012).

-Caitlin Patane is a practicing artist living and working in Melbourne.
+Caitlin Patane is an artist living and working in Melbourne.
 Her work focuses on writing, drawing, and an engagement with text and texts.
-She is interested in publication and editing as artistic practice, and the space between literature and conceptual art are investigated.
-Her practice is concerned with ideas around translation and the social potentials of language in its many forms.
-Caitlin is a research assistant at Art+Australia, The Victorian College of the Arts, Melbourne and has been a board member at Blindside Gallery taking on many roles, such as secretary, public program co-ordinator and curator.
-Some recent publications include Wallspace, No Hours and 174 Degrees.
-Through her research around publication as a critical form and as practice, Fayen and Caitlin are excited to engage as collaborators, first stop is Beyond Exhausted.
+She is interested in publication and editing as artistic practice, and the social potentials of language in its many forms.
+Caitlin is a research assistant at Art+Australia, The Victorian College of the Arts, Melbourne and has been a board member at Blindside Gallery.